Code-Sharp/WampSharp-docs/WAMP2/Roles/Callee/Raw-Callee.md

 ### SyncLocalRpcOperation and AsyncLocalRpcOperation.

-WampSharp defines some base-classes that make it easier to implement IWampRpcOperation, called SyncLocalRpcOperation and AsyncLocalRpcOperation.
+WampSharp defines some base-classes that make it easier to implement IWampRpcOperation, named SyncLocalRpcOperation and AsyncLocalRpcOperation.

-In these classes, we define the parameters we expect and let WampSharp deserialize them for us.
+In these classes, we define the parameters we expect to receive and let WampSharp deserialize them for us.

 #### Static parameters example